 Allow four to five weeks to receive a decision after submitting your completed application.
 The earlier you complete your application the better.

-1. Intern salary ranges from approx $1400-1600 so if you have a large debt load including school loans, car payment, credit card debt etc. you may not be able to live successfully on an intern salary.
+1. Intern salary ranges from approx $1400-1600 (before taxes) so if you have a large debt load including school loans, car payment, credit card debt etc. you may not be able to live successfully on an intern salary.